| | | | | | | |

 • Use a Serrated Knife: Helps you slice through the sliders without squishing them.

-• Add Veggies Last: Keeps them from getting soggy in the oven.
+• Add Veggies Last: Keeps them from getting soggy.

 • Use Soft Hawaiian Rolls: Adds a touch of sweetness to balance the savory flavors.